 Hobbies and keeping active

-Many special interest groups and activities exist around the country, all tailored for people who are blind or with low vision.
-We can put you in touch with what’s available in your area.
-Activities range from tramping and kayaking to card games and crafts, to art appreciation, garden, meditation and music groups.
-Several other organisations offer specialist activities such as sailing, cricket and bowling.
+Many special interest groups and activities exist around the country, suitable for people who are blind or with low vision.
+We can put you in touch with opportunities available in your area.
+Several other organisations such as Achilles and Parafed offer a range of activities.

-The Blind & Low Vision NZ crew is also always keen to hear about your own hobbies and social interests.
+The Blind Low Vision NZ crew is also always keen to hear about your own hobbies and social interests.
 That way, we can help you to get the most out of whatever activity you choose while feeling safe.
 If you’d like to set up a special interest group or get involved in activities that are already happening, get in touch by email email@example.com

 Getting support from volunteers

 We’re lucky to have a community of volunteers, who are such an integral part of our team.
-We couldn’t do what we do without them!
-Wherever possible our volunteers provide assistance with a variety of tasks from driving to eye related and rehabilitation appointments, to one-on-one vision support such as personal reading and writing to a wide range of group and recreation activities.
-Volunteers also get involved with fundraising; Guide Dog volunteering, library services, and so much more.
+We couldn’t do what we do; without them!
+Wherever possible our volunteers provide assistance with a variety of activities.
+Volunteers also get involved with fundraising, Guide Dog volunteering, library services, and so much more.

 Becoming a volunteer

 We welcome both clients and non-clients as volunteers.
-If you would like to be a volunteer or learn more about volunteer services in your area, please call the Blind & Low Vision NZ Contact Centre on 0800 24 33 33 or visit our volunteer opportunity page
+If you would like to be a volunteer or learn more about volunteer services in your area, please call Blind Low Vision NZ’s Contact Centre on 0800 24 33 33 or visit our volunteer opportunity page